 TurboTax Deluxe Edition

 TurboTax Deluxe was designed for those who itemize their deductions.
-TurboTax has extensive screens to walk you through every conceivable itemization, which makes completely the return much easier and reduces the risk you’ll miss a deduction.
+TurboTax has extensive screens to walk you through every conceivable itemization, which makes completing the return much easier and reduces the risk you’ll miss a deduction.
 So according to TurboTax, if any of the following apply to you, TurboTax Deluxe edition is probably the best version:

 - You own your home